Echo327/Personal_Notes/Design_Patterns/Design_Patterns.md

 - **Real-Time Data Monitoring**: Stock prices, weather systems, or sensors that update their data to subscribers.

 The observer pattern is most useful when you want to ensure that multiple objects are updated automatically in response to changes in a central object without tightly coupling the components together.

+(also look at Observer - Terminology event and subscriber signal and slot)

 ### State